x

 • Reduce the long-term effects of chronic alcohol misuse, such as liver damage, cardiovascular damage, kidney damage, and an increased chance of neurological disorders including stroke, seizures, or even dementia (unless Vivitrol results in the individual drinking significantly less alcohol over time).

-Each person’s unique requirements and conditions determine if Vivitrol is the best treatment for their alcohol use disorder.
+Each person’s unique requirements and conditions determine if Vivitrol is the best treatment for their alcohol use disorder (AUD).
 If your doctor has prescribed this medication, they believe it will help you recover more quickly.
-However, It’s crucial to remember that Vivitrol isn’t the only medication for AUD.
+However, it’s crucial to remember that Vivitrol isn’t the only medication for AUD.

 There are currently three medications on the market approved by the FDA for the treatment of AUD: